2001 Dallas Cowboys season

-The 2001 Dallas Cowboys season was the team's 42nd in the National Football League.
+The 2001 Dallas Cowboys season was the team's 42nd in the National Football League (NFL) and second under head coach Dave Campo.
 The Cowboys matched their record from the season before, going 5–11 and missing the playoffs, finishing last in the NFC East.
 For the first time since 1988, Troy Aikman was not on the Cowboys roster as quarterback, as the three-time Super Bowl champion retired, after playing for the team from 1989 to 2000.
-For the first time, Pat Summerall and John Madden did not call any Cowboys games for FOX all year.
+For the only time, Pat Summerall and John Madden did not call any Cowboys games for Fox all year.

 Offseason

-An eventful off-season created a lot buzz but little change in the Cowboys' fortunes.
+An eventful off-season created a lot of buzz but little change in the Cowboys' fortunes.
 Franchise quarterback Troy Aikman, after suffering a pair of concussions the previous season, was released by the team.
 Unable to sign on with another team — in part due to his long history of concussions — Aikman announced his retirement at an emotional and lengthy press conference later in the off-season.
 This left running back Emmitt Smith as the last of the famed "triplets" from the Cowboys' Super Bowl victories.
-Veteran quarterback Tony Banks was signed in the off-season from the Super Bowl champion Baltimore Ravens as an immediate replacement, and owner Jerry Jones hand picked Georgia quarterback Quincy Carter with a second-round draft choice as the quarterback of the future.
+Veteran quarterback Tony Banks was signed in the off-season from the Super Bowl champion Baltimore Ravens as an immediate replacement, and owner Jerry Jones hand-picked Georgia quarterback Quincy Carter with a second-round draft choice as the quarterback of the future.
 Many saw the Carter pick as quite a reach considering Carter's inconsistent career at Georgia and his low draft rating by several other teams.